General local elections scrutineers

-Scrutineers, also known as “candidate representatives”, represent candidates at general local election or by-election voting opportunities (for example, general voting day) by observing voting procedures and scrutinizing the ballot-counting process.
+Scrutineers, also known as “candidate representatives”, represent candidates at general local election or by-election voting opportunities (for example, on general voting day) by observing voting procedures and scrutinizing the ballot-counting process.

 Scrutineers may challenge an elector’s right to receive a ballot during voting proceedings or challenge the acceptance of a ballot during the ballot counting process.